nextgis/docs_ngmobile/source/share.rst

 After you select a share option, data in the selected layer will be recorded in :term:`GeoJSON` format (:term:`coordinate system` Web Mercator, EPSG:3857) and exported via the selected application.
 The name of GeoJSON file will be the same as the name of the exported layer.

-Some of the share options (availability is dependant on the apps installed on your device):
+Some of the share options (availability is dependent on the apps installed on your device):

 * You can send the file as an attachment via Gmail or different Email app.
 * You can upload the file to Google Drive/Dropbox/other cloud service and then share it with your colleagues.